metno/lard/ansible/README.md

 > [!IMPORTANT]
 >
 > 1. Remember to make sure the Python virtual environment is active before running the playbooks!
-> 1. You can pass `--tags "debug"` to the `ansible-playbook` command for extra debug messages.

 The IPs associated to the hosts in `inventory.yml` should correspond to floating IPs that have been requested in the network section of the OpenStack GUI.
 These IPs are stored in the `ansible_host` variables inside each `host_vars\<hostname>.yml` file.